sudoheader/CTF/NahamCon CTF 2022/No Space Between Us/README.md

 Here, with a delimiter set to "Space" or "None" we can see the flag.

-PS: I througly enjoyed this challenges even with the pitfalls that I encountered!
+PS: I thoroughly enjoyed this challenge even with the pitfalls that I encountered!
 Thanks to the author @Kkevsterrr#7469 for a great Steganography challenge!

 Solution: